-Policy 1.8 Assessment
+Policy 1.9 Assessment

 It is crucial that there are common practices throughout the College to ensure that assessment is fair, valid, reliable and consistent.
 With the implementation of NCEA at Levels 1, 2 and 3 a standards-based methodology of assessment is central to assessment practices at each year level.
-However, this policy will not preclude some norm-referenced assessment when the ranking of ākonga is appropriate.
+However, this policy will not preclude some norm-referenced assessment when the ranking of students is appropriate.
 This policy is an overarching statement but should be read in conjunction with the detailed information contained in the Curriculum, Assessment and Reporting policy documentation.

-Porirua College will utilise both formative and summative assessment opportunities to improve ākonga' learning outcomes.
+Porirua College will utilise both formative and summative assessment opportunities to improve students' learning outcomes.
 The primary form of assessment at all levels will be standards-based.
 The key aspects of assessment include the following:

-- The identification by teachers and learners of learning goals, intentions or outcomes and criteria for achieving them. - The provision of effective, timely feedback to enable ākonga to advance their learning. - The active involvement of ākonga in their own learning. - Teachers responding to identified learning needs and strengths by modifying their teaching approach(es). - Appropriate feedback to parents on ākonga' progress and achievement.
+- The identification by teachers and learners of learning goals, intentions or outcomes and criteria for achieving them. - The provision of effective, timely feedback to enable students to advance their learning. - The active involvement of students in their own learning. - Teachers responding to identified learning needs and strengths by modifying their teaching approach(es). - Appropriate feedback to parents on students' progress and achievement.

-1. Teachers must actively manage the partnership with ākonga and parents, finding ways of involving ākonga and parents in learning and achievement.

-- 2. Teachers must also engage their own peers in discussion about effective assessment and teaching strategies.
-There should be a focus on improving ākonga and staff learning. - 3.
+- 1. Teachers must actively manage the partnership with students and parents, finding ways of involving students and parents in learning and achievement. - 2.
+Teachers must also engage their own peers in discussion about effective assessment and teaching strategies.
+There should be a focus on improving student and staff learning. - 3.
 Teachers need to be clear about school-wide goals, the curriculum, learning intentions and standards. - 4.
-Teachers should be knowledgeable in a range of assessment practices, which may include the ability to: - Gather dependable information about the status of an ākonga's (or group of ākonga's) learning - Gather, interpret and evaluate information for individuals and groups of ākonga to enhance the further development of learning - Know how to teach ākonga self and peer assessment strategies - Contribute evidence to partnerships of learning (parents, colleagues, Board). - 5.
-In the junior school (Years 9 and 10), each faculty will create and deliver assessments which are informed by the New Zealand Curriculum and assessed against curriculum levels, including sub levels if appropriate. - 6.
-Assessment marking and reporting should be according to the specified criteria and should make it clear to ākonga and parents what an ākonga needs to do to develop his/her thinking skills within any subject.
-The curriculum levels will be supported by literacy and numeracy data to ensure parents are aware whether an ākonga is performing below, at, or above the level appropriate for his/her year group. - 7.
-For full year courses of at least 3 periods per cycle, HOFs will ensure that a minimum of 4 summative assessments are completed in the school year.
+Teachers should be knowledgeable in a range of assessment practices, which may include the ability to: - Gather dependable information about the status of a student's (or group of students') learning - Gather, interpret and evaluate information for individuals and groups of students to enhance the further development of learning - Know how to teach students self and peer assessment strategies - Contribute evidence to partnerships of learning (parents, colleagues, Board). - In the junior school (Years 9 and 10), each faculty will create and deliver assessments which are informed by the New Zealand Curriculum and will comply with Porirua Colleges' Junior Assessment Framework and Porirua Colleges' Assessment Procedures. - 6.
+Assessment marking and reporting should be according to the Junior Assessment Frameworks specified criteria and should make it clear to students and parents what a student needs to do to develop his/her thinking skills within any subject.
+These Junior Assessment Framework grades will be supported by literacy and numeracy data to ensure parents are aware whether a student is performing below, at, or above the level appropriate for his/her year group.

+- 7. For full year courses of at least 3 periods per cycle, HOFs will ensure that a minimum of 4 summative assessments are completed in the school year.
 Courses with less time allocated for teaching may offer fewer assessments. - 8.
-HOFs will ensure that ākonga are exposed to a range of assessment types in keeping with future assessment requirements in the senior school. - 9.
-If a faculty offers NCEA external standards in the senior school, HOFs will have the opportunity to conduct end-of-year examinations in Years 9 and 10.
-These examinations must reflect work covered over more than one term, so ākonga learn the skills of preparing for and sitting examinations. - 10.
-In the senior school (Years 11, 12 and 13), assessment will be according to NZQA Assessment Rules and Procedures.
+HOFs will ensure that students are exposed to a range of assessment types in keeping with future assessment requirements in the senior school. - 9.
+If a faculty offers NCEA external standards in the senior school, HOFs will conduct end-of-year examinations in Years 9 and 10.
+These examinations must reflect work covered over more than one term, so students learn the skills of preparing for and sitting examinations. - 10.
+In the senior school (Years 11, 12 and 13), assessment will be according to NZQA Assessment Rules and Procedures, as well as Porirua Colleges' Assessment Procedures.